nishk/Machine-learning/README.md

-# Machine-learning-practice
+# Machine-learning
 This repository is to practice machine learning problems.

-I will add description as and so I practice &amp; solve problems.
+Topics implemented -

+1. Linear Regression with multiple features and gradient descent